 ArticlesTCM Fertility Diet: Foods to Boost Chances of Conceiving

 TCM Fertility Diet: Foods to Boost Chances of Conceiving

 A healthy diet and the correct lifestyle choices can boost fertility.
 Visiting your TCM physician regularly and looking after your body is a good start to your fertility journey.

-The fertility rate in Singapore has dropped from 1.60 during the early 2000s to 1.14 this year.
-As you can imagine, there can be a lot of factors that could influence a woman’s fertility.
+The fertility rate in Singapore has taken a dip since the 2000s.
+As you can imagine, there can be a lot of factors influencing a woman’s fertility.
 While many of these cannot be controlled, adopting a healthy diet is one that you have control over.
 Having a healthy body weight and nutrition significantly impact a woman’s ability to conceive.

-A healthy diet and lifestyle choices can boost fertility by up to 69% and whether you plan to conceive right now or not, paying regular visits to your fertility physician in Singapore and looking after your body are always a good start if you want a baby in the future.
-Here is a list of foods that would be beneficial to your health when conceiving a baby.
+Based on Harvard Medical School’s research, a healthy diet and the correct lifestyle choices can help boost fertility for males and females.
+Whether you plan to conceive right now or not, paying regular visits to your TCM fertility physician in Singapore and looking after your body is always a good start if you want a baby in the future.
+Below is a list of foods that would be beneficial to your health when trying to conceive.

 Chinese Red Dates

 This fruit is very popular in China, as they mainly use it in their everyday dishes and their traditional medicines.
 In TCM, red dates are used to nourish the blood and Qi.
 It is particularly helpful for women who have blood deficiency issues.
 Red date contains the polysaccharide Zizyphus-pectin A. It is a good source of many nutrients, including vitamin C which is essential for a healthy reproductive system in both men and women.
 For women, vitamin C boosts fertility, improves hormone levels, protects immune system health, and helps in iron absorption.
 For men, vitamin C may increase sperm count, quality and motility, thereby improving fertility.